pranitadadhe23/CompilerConstructionPractical/README.md

 ## COMPILER CONSTRUCTION LAB
-1 Theory assignment for writing details about LEX and YACC compilation.
+1Theory assignment for writing details about LEX and YACC compilation.
 2 Count the number of comments, keywords, identifiers, words, lines and spaces from input file.
 3 Count number of words starting with 'A'.
 4 Conversion of lowercase to uppercase and vice versa.
 5 Conversion of decimal to hexadecimal number in a file.
 6 Test lines ending with ''com''.